How to Identify Antique Items from Pictures

 Antique identification from pictures is the process of estimating what an older object is by comparing visible details in photos with known examples.
 It focuses on maker marks, backstamps, materials, joinery, patterns, silhouettes, wear, and construction clues rather than relying on a single attractive front-facing image.

 An antique is generally understood as an older collectible object, but age alone does not identify maker, model, or value.
 Lens App helps at the first research stage because it can scan a photo, suggest visually similar items, and point you toward names or styles to verify.
-For privacy, photos are deleted after analysis.
+To protect your privacy, images of your antique items are removed once the identification process is complete.

 How to Identify Antique Items from Pictures Works